ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-date/index.md

 | Not blank               | `notBlank`            | Yes                 |
 | Choose One              | `empty`               | No                  |

-Note that the `empty` filter option is primarily used when creating [Custom Filter Options](/filter-provided-simple/#custom-filter-options).
+Note that the `empty` filter option is primarily used when creating [Custom Filter Options](/filter-simple-configuration/#custom-filter-options).
 When 'Choose One' is displayed, the filter is not active.

 The default option for Date Filter is `equals`.

 ## Next Up

-Continue to the next section to learn about the [Set Filter](/filter-set/).
+Continue to the next section to learn about [Shared Simple Filter Configuration](/filter-simple-configuration/).